killfrenzy96/AiyaFrenzyBot/README.md

 # Modifications

 This is modified from AIYABOT for my Discord server.
 The goal of these modifications is to focus on using the bot as a tool to make refined images rather than one off generations.
+I have also removed many sources of delay which allows this bot to generate images significantly faster, especially if multiple people are using the bot.

 ## Setup requirements